-Sudio T2 Review: Less an Upgrade, More of a Re-imagination With Brand New Features
+Sudio T2 Review.
+Less an Upgrade, more of a re-imagination with brand new features.

-Is the Tolv one of Sudio’s best-selling earphones?
+Is the Tolv one of Sudio’s best-selling true wireless earphones?
 Well, I don’t have the statistics on hand but while reviewing my set in 2019, I was impressed by the cool aesthetics of the Tolv and its bassy sound signature.

 In fact, I still occasionally use mine for late-night music listening or movie binging, despite having newer, better-equipped Sudio earphones like the Fem and Ett.

-With 2021 in its last leg, it seems a perfect time too for the Tolv to undergo a formal revival, which has happened on September 17.
+With 2021 in its last leg, it seems a perfect time too for the Tolv to undergo a formal revival, which was what happened on September 17.
 Branded simply as Sudio T2, the upgraded version looks the same on the outside but packs in active noise cancelling (ANC) and improved microphone technology.
 “Beamforming” microphones, to be precise.

 How does the new product fare?
 Is it a worthy upgrade or just a mere improvement of specs and functions?
 I’ll say it’s neither; it’s an impressive, superior reimagination!
 What do I mean?
 Read on to find out!

-Sudio T2 Features and Specifications
+Sudio T2 Specifications and Features

 - Active noise cancelling (ANC)